Millennial lender Upstart just raised $32.5 million to license its tech to other companies

 But our models performed really well and we had no similar issues and our industry has rebounded since.
 I think [everyone] is on stronger footing now.

 TC: Do you think the new U.S. administration will help?
-Obviously, there’s been a lot of talk about deregulation, which would seem to be good news for your industry.
+Obviously, there’s been a lot of talk about deregulation, which would seem to be good news for you.

 DG: I think everyone is in wait-and-see mode, but generally, a pro-business administration has a lot of benefits to us.
 We don’t need repeal of regulation or anything like that; in many ways, we’re just looking for clarification of the regulatory environment.